Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 A growth-stage funding round raised after demonstrating repeatable product-market fit and early revenue.

 A Series A is a growth-stage funding round raised after a company has demonstrated repeatable product-market fit, established early revenue, and is ready to scale its go-to-market.
-It is typically the second priced equity round after seed.
+It is typically the second priced equity round after seed, and it represents a fundamental shift in how investors evaluate the company — from "do enough customers want this?" (the seed question) to "can this company efficiently turn capital into growth?" (the Series A question).

 Series A rounds typically range from $5M to $20M, with valuations between $20M and $80M, though top-tier companies in competitive sectors often raise at significantly higher valuations.
-Investors at this stage are typically institutional venture capital firms.
+Investors at this stage are typically institutional venture capital firms — multi-stage funds like Sequoia, a16z, Accel, and Benchmark, plus specialist Series A firms like Bessemer, Lightspeed, and Founders Fund.
+The check size and lead investor brand at Series A significantly shape what the company can raise at Series B; founders should optimize for partner fit and reputation, not just maximum valuation.

-The benchmark for a Series A varies by sector, but most VCs expect to see $1M–$3M ARR with consistent month-over-month growth, evidence of repeatable customer acquisition, and early unit economics data (CAC, LTV, payback period).
+The benchmark for a Series A varies by sector, but most VCs expect to see $1M–$3M ARR at SaaS, with 10%+ month-over-month growth, NRR above 90%, evidence of repeatable customer acquisition through at least one proven channel, and early unit economics data (CAC, LTV, payback period).
+Consumer companies are evaluated on different metrics: weekly active users, retention curves, viral coefficients, and monetization signals.
+Hardware and deeptech raise A rounds against milestones like clinical trial data, pilot customers, or working prototypes at production scale.

-A Series A pitch deck is more data-heavy than earlier stage decks.
+A Series A pitch deck is meaningfully more data-heavy than earlier-stage decks.
 The investor is looking for evidence that the company has found a repeatable playbook — that adding capital to sales and marketing will produce predictable returns.
-The team slide becomes less about domain credibility and more about operational execution track record.
+Cohort retention charts, ARR waterfalls, CAC payback by channel, and gross margin trends are no longer optional.
+The team slide shifts from "we have the right founders to find PMF" to "we have the operating experience to scale this team to 50+ people in 18 months."
+Investors at this stage are underwriting execution, not thesis.

 Related terms